ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/extensions/revisions.markdown

     | **id** | string | ID of the document you want to create a revision for |
     | **strategy** | `ForceRevisionStrategy` | Defines the revision creation strategy (see below). <br> Default: `ForceRevisionStrategy.Before` |

-* `ForceRevisionStrategy`
+    `ForceRevisionStrategy`:
     {CODE-BLOCK: csharp}
 public enum ForceRevisionStrategy
 {
     // Do not force a revision
     None,

     // Create a forced revision from the document that is currently in store,
     // BEFORE applying any changes made by the user.
     // The only exception is a new document, for which a revision will be
     // created AFTER the update.
         Before
 }
     {CODE-BLOCK/}

----

-#### Sample: Force revision creation by document ID
+* **Sample**:
     {CODE-TABS}
     {CODE-TAB:csharp:By_ID ForceRevisionCreationByID@Server\Revisions.cs /}
     {CODE-TAB:csharp:By_Entity ForceRevisionCreationByEntity@Server\Revisions.cs /}
     {CODE-TABS/}

 {PANEL/}